 - Tax Implications: Traditional and Roth IRAs offer different tax benefits related to contributions and withdrawals.

-- Contribution Limits: Annual IRA contribution limits exist, requiring savvy planning.
+- Contribution Limits: Annual IRA contribution limits exist ($7,500 in 2026), requiring savvy planning to optimize your retirement readiness.

 Understanding the nuances of IRAs is crucial to crafting a retirement strategy tailored to your needs.
 Balancing Traditional and Roth IRAs while maximizing contributions within the limits can significantly impact your retirement readiness.